harshad101/leetcode/two_pointers.md

 - If index is asked, and array is sorted, two pointers will work
 - How pointers should move for each condition: sum < target, sum == target, sum > target
 - When to stop?
+- while i < j, not even i!=j because if somehow i > j, then we will keep on looping while never reaching a solution
+- Time complexity: O(n log N) [sorting]
+- Space complexity: O(1)